steg0/tabletool/src/main/resources/README.txt

 ▶ Submitting blocks

-If a query begins with "{", "create", "call", "begin", or "declare", CallableStatement is used to submit it.
+If a query begins with "{", "call", "begin", or "declare", CallableStatement is used to submit it.
 Note that there are differences between database products when it comes to what actually can be submitted this way.
 Generally, Oracle expects a trailing semicolon after the END that closes the block, while DB2 does not.

 ▶ Update function